 Pumpkins are just one of the offerings on hand at Friske's, and those hoping to make a quick stop off for just a pumpkin will likely either change their plans or regret it deeply.
 Ellsworth's impressive pumpkin operation not only offers the massive gourd, but also a slate of other farm goods including apple picking-along with the inevitable cider-and-donut combination that screams fall-but also wagon rides and other season shopping.
 The kids can even check out a variety of barnyard animals as well as Orchard Playland, opening up opportunities for running and playing.

 Those in the area of Petoskey, meanwhile, will have more than the area's namesake stone, which is also the state's official stone, to look for.
 Out at Coveyou Scenic Farm Market, shoppers will not only land pumpkins, but also most everything else that could make a good breakfast to go with it, including fresh-from-the-hive honey and eggs.
-Hayrides run every hour on the hour, along U.S. 131, making it not only a tasty stop, but also a scenic one.

 Brace your wallet-and your stomach-if you head out to Traverse City's Gallagher's Farm Market.
 Naturally, pumpkins are on hand, but so too are a complete roster of tasty Michigan delicacies.
 Pick up cherry jams, homemade salsa, dried and chocolate covered cherries, pastries, pies and breads, cheese and even local wine to round it out.
 Those looking for a homemade snacking heaven will have plenty to see at Gallagher's.

 Those on the western side of Michigan can swing over to Coloma, where the Jollay Orchards are waiting for pumpkin pickers, apple pickers, and most any seeker of natural fall fun.
-With 10 acres of pumpkin patches to its credit, Jollay Orchards should have the pumpkin of your dreams on hand.
+With over 10 acres of pumpkin patches to its credit, Jollay Orchards should have the pumpkin of your dreams on hand.
 Past that, those new to apple picking or apple buying can consult with orchard experts who will help make sure every crisp, sweet mouthful is its best.
 As Halloween draws near, so too does new fun, with a haunted house and other activities for the kids afoot.

 Out near Saginaw, Johnson's Giant Pumpkins offers exactly what the name suggests, giant pumpkins for those prepared to go big or go home.
 Naturally there's more happening than this, including a corn maze that spans 13 acres, and for the younger kids, a soybean maze which offers a chance for life-sized maze fun that still stays in sight of mom and dad.
 Craft stores, the ubiquitous donuts and cider, and even some special events like chainsaw carving expeditions improve a weekend even further.